 - You can also add garlic juice into a cup of water and gargle with it 2 – 3 times in a day.

-- Add garlic into your cooking or salads to strengthen your immune system and combat the infection.
+- Add garlic to your cooking or salads to strengthen your immune system and combat the infection.

 Caution: Avoid internal consumption of garlic 2 weeks before surgery as it can increase the risk of bleeding.

-Garlic supplements can also be used to treat tooth abscess discomforts.
-Crush the tablet, mix it with some water and apply the paste on the infected tooth for few minutes.
+Garlic supplements can also be used to treat tooth pain and discomfort.
+Crush the tablet, mix it with some water, and apply the paste on the infected tooth for few minutes.
 Rinse off with water thoroughly.